 Read the full Yamaha FG800M review

-Best guitars for beginners: what you should know
+Best guitars for beginners: Buying advice

 Everything you need to know about beginner guitars: acoustic